DocHPLT: A Massively Multilingual Document-Level Translation Dataset: Experiments and Findings

 \section{Experiments and Findings}

-To demonstrate the viability of our dataset, we first identify the optimal context length for fine-tuning on \dochplt{} across varying approaches in existing DocMT research.
+In order to test the usefulness of our dataset, we apply it to the task of fine-tuning LLMs for MT.
+Our first set of experiments tests different context lengths for this fine-tuning to see how much performance is affected by using the larger document contexts that \dochplt{} enables.
 We then compare this best-performing fine-tuned configuration against off-the-shelf instruction-tuned models on the same test set.
 Finally, we investigate monolingual and multilingual fine-tuning for DocMT on \dochplt{}.
-In the following sections, the notation of src-trg refers to the src-to-trg translation direction.
+In the following sections, the notation of ``src-trg'' refers to the src-to-trg translation direction.

-\paragraph{Languages} We test English translation into a total of 10 languages, for their diversity in script, typology, and resource availability, as well as their inclusion in WMT24++ \citep{deutsch-etal-2025-wmt24-2} (for testing) and CometKiwi \citep{rei-etal-2022-cometkiwi} (for filtering).
+\paragraph{Languages} We test translation from English into a total of 10 languages, chosen for their diversity in script, typology, and resource availability, as well as their inclusion in WMT24++ \citep{deutsch-etal-2025-wmt24} (for testing) and CometKiwi \citep{rei-etal-2022-cometkiwi} (for filtering).
 The languages are Arabic (ar), Catalan (ca), Hindi (hi), Estonian (et), Persian (fa), Finnish (fi), Icelandic (is), Korean (kr), Malayalam (ml), and Urdu (ur).
 It is worth noting that generating non-English is usually harder for LLMs compared to generating English.

-\paragraph{Data processing} We preprocess the documents for training by removing those with an AD below 0.3 or a doc-averaged Bicleaner score below 0.3.
-To further filter the documents, we apply CometKiwi \citep{rei-etal-2022-cometkiwi} using SLIDE \citep{raunak-etal-2023-evaluating} so that a candidate translation's context compatibility can be considered by the quality estimator.
-We score our documents using a window of three and a slide of one, retaining those with a CometKiwi score in the top 25\textsuperscript{th} percentile for every language.
-The aim is to ensure that only the highest quality parallel documents are used for training and evaluation.
+\paragraph{Data processing} We preprocess the documents for training by removing those with an AD below 0.3 or a document-averaged Bicleaner score below 0.3.
+We then discard unaligned segments in either source or target, and merge segments in a one-to-many alignment into a single segment.
+Finally, we filter data using CometKiwi \citep{rei-etal-2022-cometkiwi} with SLIDE \citep{raunak-etal-2023-evaluating}: a window of 3 and a slide of 1.
+We retain document pairs with a CometKiwi score in the top 25\textsuperscript{th} percentile for every language.
+This is to ensure that only high-quality parallel documents are used for training or evaluation.